/* Rambling Owl addition to remove page titles from blogs */

 Rain stopped play ....

-Note to self: never make plans that rely on A) the weather or B) the vagaries of other people’s lives.
+Never make plans that rely on either the weather or the vagaries of other people's lives.
 But most particularly, the weather.
-Once the excesses of Christmas 2011 had been safely absorbed—both financially and around the waistline—I began to cast an optimistic eye over the coming year and consider where my legs might reasonably be persuaded to carry me.
+Once the excesses of Christmas 2011 had been safely absorbed — financially, calorically, and in every other sense that leaves a mark — I began casting an optimistic eye over the coming year and considering where my legs might reasonably be persuaded to carry me.
 Another long-distance path seemed in order.
 There was certainly no shortage to choose from; by my reckoning there were at least ninety scattered across the UK, of which I had managed a rather meagre four, either in whole or in part.
+The ratio was not flattering.

 The difficulty, as so often, was money.
-A week’s walking in somewhere suitably rugged—Scotland, say, where the scenery is magnificent and the accommodation quietly expensive—was beyond me.
-The wider economic gloom had taken a small but persistent bite out of my own finances, and I had already been forced, with only moderate dignity, to decline an invitation from my good friend Bod to tackle the first half of the Wainwright Coast to Coast.
-It is hard to turn down an adventure on principle, and harder still when the principle is that you are skint.
+A week's walking somewhere suitably rugged — Scotland, say, where the scenery is magnificent and the accommodation quietly expensive — was beyond me.
+The wider economic gloom had taken a small but persistent bite out of my own finances, and I had already been forced to decline an invitation from my good friend Bod to tackle the first half of the Wainwright Coast to Coast.
+It is hard to turn down an adventure on principle.
+It is harder still when the principle in question is that you are skint.
 I entered January nursing a mild but well-developed sulk.

-Then, in one of those moments of discovery that feel suspiciously like common sense catching up, I realised there were no fewer than three long-distance paths practically on my doorstep.
+Then, in one of those rare moments of discovery where common sense prevails, I realised there were no fewer than three long-distance paths practically on my doorstep.
 They lacked the romance of distant mountains, certainly, but they had the considerable advantage of being accessible for the price of a tank of diesel and a willingness to return home at the end of the day.
 Sections could be walked piecemeal.
 Progress could be made.
 Plans, tentatively, re-emerged.

 I settled on an April start, reasoning that longer days and the vague promise of spring might conspire in my favour.
-The route for the year would be the Warwickshire Centenary Way—chosen less out of burning desire than geographical convenience, which is often how these things are decided in practice.
-There was the minor complication of owning only one car and attempting to walk a non-circular route, but this was solved in the traditional manner: by enlisting the goodwill of friends and colleagues and quietly turning them into a relay system of drivers.
+The route for the year would be the Warwickshire Centenary Way — chosen less out of burning desire than geographical convenience, which is often how these things are decided in practice.
+There was the minor complication of owning only one car and attempting to walk a non-circular route, but this was solved in the traditional manner: by enlisting the goodwill of friends and colleagues and quietly converting them into a relay system of volunteer drivers.

 Eight sections.
 Completed by August.